-Today would have been John Lennon's 72nd birthday.
-And whether you grew up hearing John's music as he made it or are too young to remember the '60s and '70s (many who were there can't either), his birthday is always a comfort during this time of year, like a tap on the shoulder reminding us that John's wish for peace is alive and well, as if he too is somewhere still watching the wheels, "baking bread, feeding the cats, and sometimes ordering pizza"
+Today would have been John Lennon's 73rd birthday and whether you grew up hearing John's music as he made it or are too young to remember the '60s and '70s (many who were there can't either), his birthday is always a comfort during this time of year, like a tap on the shoulder reminding us that John's wish for peace is alive and well, as if he too is somewhere still watching the wheels, "baking bread, feeding the cats, and sometimes ordering pizza"

-Without him, would there be guitar stores in every city, all over the world?
+Without John, would there be guitar stores in every city, all over the world?
 Today, you can hang an Epiphone Casino

-in the window of any music store anywhere in the world and even people who don't play an instrument will recognize the Casino as the guitar John Lennon played when he sang "Revolution."
+in the window of any music store and even people who don't play an instrument will recognize the Casino as the guitar John Lennon played when he sang "Revolution."
 So today, listen to the music, watch the many great clips of John and his wit in action, and listen to the fantastic body of work that still enriches our imagination.
-And while you're at it, say happy birthday to his son Sean who turns 37 today.
+And while you're at it, say 'happy birthda'y to his son Sean who turns 38 today.